vuesion/docs/en/guide/vuex.md

 # Persisting state

 By default, VueX keeps the state in memory.
-But the problem with keeping the state in memory is, that the state is reset as soon as the user reloads the page.
+But the problem with keeping the state in memory is that the state is reset as soon as the user reloads the page.

-There are many ways to persist state if the user reloads the page, for example, you could keep variables in the query of the URL and restore the state if the page loads.
+There are many ways to persist state if the user reloads the page.
+For example, you could keep variables in the query of the URL and restore the state if the page loads.

 This approach is ok for a small amount of data that is not confidential, e.g. filters, sort directions, page number.